hasparus/passgen/README.md

 NOTICE.
 Do not use it just with English dictionary.
 These passwords are not strong enough.
 You'll be better off with combining Hungarian and French.

-**If you need a strong password, always use long string of random characters.**
+**If you need a strong password, use long string of random characters.**